Bolusao Watershed Forest Reserve

-Bolusao Watershed Forest Reserve is a reserve in Barangay Bolusao, Lawaan, Eastern Samar, Philippines.
+Bolusao Watershed Forest Reserve is a reserve and ecotourism site in Barangay Bolusao, Lawaan, Eastern Samar, Philippines.
+Designated mainly to preserve and maintain the usefulness of the Bolusao River as a source of water for domestic use and irrigation in the area, it is now being revitalized as a sustainable energy source through Amanjuray falls' energy-generating Bolusao mini-hydro power plant, providing power to the residents of Lawaan and Balangiga in Eastern Samar.

 Geography

 The Bolusao Watershed Forest Reserve is situated in the southern part of the island of Samar and lies within the coordinates 11°22'N and 125°20'E. Having an area of 4,055 hectares, it was declared as a watershed forest reserve via Proclamation Number 106 on 10 December 1992, for inclusion in the National Integrated Protected Areas System (NIPAS) by virtue of R.A.
 7586 (DENR, 2003).
 It is under the administrative jurisdiction of the municipality of Lawaan, Eastern Samar.

 Barangay Bolusao

 Bolusao is the most populated barangay in Lawaan, Eastern Samar, Philippines.
 It is centrally located right at the east-west Samar boundary.
 It serves as the premier barangay of Eastern Samar for people coming from Tacloban City or Province of Samar traversing Samar Circumferencial Road.
 Hence, dubbed as 'The Gateway to Eastern Samar'.

 Its population as determined by the 2015 Census was 1,626.
 This represented 12.76% of the total population of Lawaan.